Komdosh/CrackingTheCodingInterview/13-java/README.md

 <summary>Answer</summary>

 Yes, the `finally` block will be executed anyway.

 It is better shown in compiled bytecode.
 If we have a return statement inside `finally` block, then we execute every branch, store the result values, but always will return a statement in finally.
-If finally block doesn't have a return statement, then we will return the value from try or catch block.
+If the final block doesn't have a return statement, then we will return the value from the try or catch block.

+The only case when the final block will not be executed is when an unhandled error occurs.
+Like JVM stops or Thread is killed.

 #### Implementation